renaissance-publishing/renaissance/content/chapters/25-alternate-rules.md

       - You cannot call in favors from an organization that you are Wanted by (that is, that you purchased this trait for).

-## Special Attacks

-  - Any skilled melee combatant will have developed a repertoire of useful tricks, more than simply *sticking pointy end in other fighter.* We call these *strikes* and *maneuvers*.

-      - A *strike* is a modification to a normal attack.
-To make a strike, you take a penalty on your attack; if you score an Exceptional Success, in addition to the normal affects of the attack, you gain the listed Result.

-          - You decide if your attack is going to be a strike before you make it (since you have to take a penalty on the attack).
-          - An attack can only be one kind of Strike.
-(You can’t take a -20 penalty to have an attack be both a Called Shot and a Knock Down.)

-      - A *maneuver* is a separate action; it isn’t made as part of an attack.

-          - Each maneuver will list the type of action required, the check, and the result if you succeed.

-      - The following list is by no means exhaustive; players and GMs should feel free to devise and attempt new during play.

-### Strikes

-  - Called Shot

-      - Penalty: -10
-      - Result: you strike the target in a specified location (you pick the location before your attack).
-      - This one is a catch-all, with results up to the GM.
-      - Special: the attack gains the Precision tag

-  - Knock Down

-      - Penalty: -10
-      - Result: your opponent must attempt a SOM×2 check or be knocked *prone*.
-      - Special: must be a melee attack.

-  - Maim

-      - Penalty: -20
-      - Result: You maim your opponent, removing a specific limb.
-You can use this to lop off a hand, break a knee or gouge out an eye.
-      - Special: the attack gains the Precision tag.

-  - Mighty Blow

-      - Penalty: -10
-      - Result: You strike your opponent with particular force; you gain +DB to your DV.
-      - Special: must be a melee attack.

-  - Strike an Armor Gap

-      - Penalty: -10
-      - Result: You strike a weak spot in the opponent’s Armor; you gain +DB to your AP.
-      - Special: the attack gains the Precision tag.

-### Maneuvers

-  - Disarm

-      - Action: Standard Action
-      - Test: Your melee attack skill vs. target’s melee attack skill or Fray
-      - Result: If you succeed, then you disarm your opponent, forcing them to drop one held item (like a weapon or shield).

-  - Feint

-      - Action: Quick Action
-      - Test: Your Deception vs. target’s Resist Social Manipulation or Read
-      - Result: until the beginning of their next turn, the target takes a -20 penalty to their defense.

-  - Grabbing

-      - Action: Standard Action
-      - Test: your Unarmed Combat vs. target’s Fray or Unarmed Combat.
-      - Result: you grab the opponent, impeding them.
-They cannot easily act.
-      - The results are at the GM’s discretion, but normally grabbed characters cannot take any other actions besides attempting to escape the grab.
-      - A grabbed character can attempt to break a grapple, using either their Unarmed Combat or their STR+SOM, versus the Unarmed Combat of the character grabbing them.
-If they win, they break free.

-  - Trip

-      - Action: Standard Action
-      - Test: your melee attack skill vs. target’s Fray
-      - Result: You trip your opponent, causing them to fall prone.